paldhous/ucb/2017/dataviz/md_raw/class2.md

 (Source: Peter Aldhous, from [Bureau of Labor Statistics](http://www.bls.gov/cps/cpsaat39.htm) data)

 What we are interested in here is whether men and women are compensated similarly for doing the same jobs.
 The story in the data starts to emerge if you add a line of equal pay, with a slope of 1 (note that this isn't a trend line, as we discussed last week).
-Here I have also highlighted the few jobs in which women in 2013 enjoyed a marginal pay gap over men:
+Here I have also highlighted the job in which women in 2016 enjoyed a the biggest (although still marginal) pay gap over men:

 ![](./img/class2_28.jpg)